vivyhasadream/Game_Recommender_System_W_Sentimental_Analyzer/README.md

 The recommendation system is based on users' ratings, the sentimental analyzer for user's reviews to impute the ratings.

+## Intuition
+User reviews could reflect how user will rate the game more accuratly.
+And there are many reviews without ratings. <br>
+If we could use the review to predict the users' ratings, it will improve the Collaborative Filtering recommendation system.

+Upon some EDA, the reviews could form topic clusters, which means it's very possible that using review to predict could make a difference.

+## Models used
+- Sentimental Analyzer

+  Random forest, tensorflow, XGBregressor

+- Recommendeation System

+  Surprise SVD, KNN

 ## datasets